manuelroemer/NCommons/README.md

   In essence, this means that there will be no library which contains members that can be written manually in a very short amount of time.
-  Anything that gets added to one of these library will at least have a medium level of complexity or boilerplate - basically everything, that is reusable but tedious to write.
+  Anything that gets added to one of these library will at least have a medium level of complexity or required boilerplate - basically everything, that is reusable but tedious to write.
 * **It feels like .NET:**<br/>
   A lot of time is spent on making NCommon's types feel like .NET.